adamcharnock/lightbus/docs/explanation/architecture-tips.md

 **You should only ever pass around the top level aggregates.**

+Additionally:

+* Identify aggregates with UUIDs
+* Do not enforce foreign keys between aggregates.
+Your application code will need to deal with inconsistencies gracefully.
+* Probably still still a good idea to use sequential integer primary keys in your RDBMS
+* Do **not** share database-level sequential integer primary keys

 ## Writes are special

 Writes are inherently different to reads in a distributed system.